thaian161/Dirty-Paws/README.md

 ## Contributors:

-- 👩🏻‍🎨 [Ann Bui](https://github.com/thaian161): the frontend/dogs lover and amateur UX/UI designer
+- 👩🏻‍🎨 [Ann Bui](https://github.com/thaian161): the master of frontend, an amateur UX/UI designer and dogs lover
 - 👨🏼‍💻 [Dan Lindeblom](https://github.com/DLindeblom): the master of backend, data and a sports fanatic
 - 👨‍🏭 [Declan Davis](https://github.com/DexTheFish): the master of functionality, cats and origami